-From inception through September 30, 2021, we raised approximately \$787.5 million of net proceeds from the sale of equity, including \$519.8 million from various underwritten public offerings, \$217.7 million from at-the-market offerings, or ATM offerings, pursuant to sales agreements with Cantor Fitzgerald & Co., and \$50.0 million from the sale of 3,571,429 shares of common stock to Vifor Pharma.
-During the quarter ended September 30, 2021 and through the date of this Quarterly Report on Form 10-Q, we raised \$16.1 million of net proceeds from ATM offerings.
+From inception through March 31, 2022, we raised approximately \$793.5 million of net proceeds from the sale of equity, including \$519.8 million from various underwritten public offerings, \$223.7 million from at-the-market offerings, or ATM offerings, pursuant to prior sales agreements with Cantor Fitzgerald & Co., and \$70.0 million from the sale of 7,571,429 shares of common stock to Vifor Pharma.
+During the quarter ended March 31, 2022, we raised \$0.8 million of net proceeds from ATM offerings.
 At inception of our collaboration agreements with Otsuka and MTPC, our collaborators committed to an aggregate of approximately \$573.0 million or more in cost-share funding, which we generally continue to receive on a quarterly prepaid basis, and license payments.
 Of these commitments, we received approximately \$272.0 million at the onset of the collaboration agreements.
-On November 11, 2019, we entered into a loan agreement, or the Loan Agreement, with funds managed by Pharmakon Advisors LP, or Pharmakon, pursuant to which term loans in an aggregate principal amount of \$100.0 million were made available to us in two tranches, subject to certain terms and conditions, or the Term Loans.
-As of March 31, 2021, we had drawn down the full amount \$100.0 million made available to us under the Loan Agreement.
-In addition, on February 25, 2021, we received an upfront payment of \$44.8 million (net of certain transaction expenses) in connection with our sale to HealthCare Royalty Partners IV, L.P., or HCR, of the right to receive all royalties and sales milestones payable to us under our collaboration agreement with MTPC, or the MTPC Agreement, subject to certain caps and other terms and conditions described elsewhere in this Quarterly Report on Form 10-Q.
+On November 11, 2019, we entered into the Loan Agreement with funds managed by Pharmakon, pursuant to which term loans in an aggregate principal amount of \$100.0 million were made available to us in two tranches, subject to certain terms and conditions, or the Term Loans.
+As of March 31, 2021, we had drawn down the full \$100.0 million made available to us under the Loan Agreement.
+In addition, on February 25, 2021, we received an upfront payment of \$44.8 million (net of certain transaction expenses) in connection with our sale to HealthCare Royalty Partners IV, L.P., or HCR, of the right to receive all royalties and sales milestones payable to us under our collaboration agreement with MTPC, or the MTPC Agreement, subject to certain caps and other terms and conditions described elsewhere in this Quarterly Report on Form 10-Q. Finally, on February 18, 2022, we entered into a Second Amended and Restated License Agreement, or the Vifor Second Amended Agreement, with Vifor Pharma.
+Pursuant to the Vifor Second Amended Agreement, Vifor Pharma made an upfront payment to us of \$25 million in lieu of the previously disclosed milestone payment of \$25 million that Vifor Pharma was to pay to us following approval of vadadustat by the FDA.
+Also pursuant to the Vifor Second Amended Agreement, Vifor contributed \$40 million to a working capital fund established to partially fund our costs of purchasing vadadustat from our contract manufacturers, or the Working Capital Fund, which amount of funding will fluctuate, and which funding we will repay to Vifor Pharma over time.